5 moves a week to add $100k to your career this year.

 The whole point of New Money is leverage.
 Each issue should be worth more than the time it takes to read.

-I want you a year ahead of where you'd otherwise be — and I'll show my work along the way.
+I want you a year ahead of where you'd otherwise be.
+I'll show my work.

 — The Operator